Connect with others who understand.

 A podiatrist can advise on the best footwear and design a custom orthotic for individual foot issues.
 Heel pads can add cushioning and support, while compression socks may help reduce swelling.
 Night splints are also an option for preventing heel pain with plantar fasciitis.
 They keep the foot at a 90-degree upward angle while sleeping to gently stretch the fascia.

 Doctors also recommend avoiding injuries to the feet.
-The Koebner response can cause psoriasis and PsA flares after an injury of any kind.
+The Koebner phenomenon, which is when new skin lesions appear after an injury, can cause psoriasis and PsA flares.

 All updates must be accompanied by text or a picture.